 What are forensic protocols?

-Forensic protocols define the methods for handling evidence, including physical or digital, during an investigation.
-In healthcare, the protocols ensure digital evidence like system logs, access records, and breach timelines are collected and analyzed without compromise.
+Forensic protocols define the methods for handling various types of evidence like physical or digital while considering additional factors like chain of custody.
+In healthcare, the protocols assist in ensuring digital evidence like system logs, access records, and breach timelines are collected and analyzed without compromise.

 According to a study published in IEEE Access, “The most significant objective of digital forensics is to gather evidence to respond to the 5Ws and How (5WH) questions: what occurred, who was involved, and when, where, why, and how an incident occurred.”

 They outline the steps for identifying the breach’s source, assessing its scope, and avoiding further risk.
-The protocols also aid in accountability by assuring those impacted by a breach that steps will be taken to improve cybersecurity.
+The protocols also aid in creating an outward projection of accountability assuring those affected by a breach that actionable steps will be taken to strengthen their cybersecurity posture.

 Is a forensic protocol always necessary after a breach?

-A forensic protocol is not always necessary after every data breach but it can be useful for breaches that are larger in scale.
-Breaches that result in the compromise of large volumes of data should be investigated.
-The Change Healthcare breach, for instance, involved unauthorized access to protected health information (PHI) of millions and operational delays.
+A forensic protocol is not always strictly necessary after every data breach but its voluntary application can be useful for breaches that are larger in scale.
+Breaches that result in the compromise of large volumes of data.
+The Change Healthcare breach involved unauthorized access to protected health information (PHI) with far reaching consequences.
+The breach resulted in millions of individuals being impacted and large scale disruptions to Change’s operations.

-Through large-scale reporting and the intervention of the HHS OCR, this breach resulted in a closer look at the legislative environment surrounding cybersecurity and data breaches.
-Forensic analysis is a necessary part of breaches like this because it can uncover the breach’s origin and mitigate the potential trickle-down effect of ransomware attacks.
+Through large scale reporting and the intervention of the HHS OCR, the breach resulted in a closer look at the legislative environment surrounding cybersecurity and data breaches.
+Forensic analysis is a necessary part of breaches like this assisting in the systematic uncovering of the breach's origin and the potential trickle down effect that ransomware attacks could present.

 Related: HIPAA Compliant Email: The Definitive Guide